Sybit-Education/Diveni/README.md

 ---

-## Hacktoberfest 2022
+## Hacktoberfest

-**Update 2022-11-02: Many thanks all contributors supporting us during Hacktoberfest 2022!** We are happy to announce that we had **15 PRs** where **11 PRs** have been merged successful during Hacktoberfest 🚀

-Diveni participates on Hacktoberfest 2022!
+Diveni participates on Hacktoberfest!
 We are looking forward to your support to improve this awesome app!

 How to contribute:
 1) ⭐ the repository